SATBA: An Invisible Backdoor Attack Based On Spatial Attention: METHOD

-We aim to achieve invisible hiding of the trigger pattern in the clean image by optimizing the loss between the clean and poisoned image.
-Additionally, we introduce a trigger loss to maintain the trigger features during the injection process.
-The overall loss function is given as:

-Here, $\mathcal{L}_{in}$ means the loss between the clean image and the poisoned image, while $\mathcal{L}_{ex}$ represents the loss between the original trigger image $t_i$ and the reconstructed trigger image $\widehat{t_i}$.
-The hyper-parameters $\lambda_1$ and $\lambda_2$ are used to control the contribution of each loss term.
-Fig.~\ref{fig3} presents the complete structure of our architecture.
+Empirically, we use ${L1}$ loss and set ${k=1}$.
+The hyper-parameters ${\lambda_1}$ and ${\lambda_2}$ are used to control the contribution of each loss term.
+Optimizing the above loss function allows us to efficiently minimize the feature loss of image and trigger.